 Studies and related links

-To read these studies and more, take a look at our Related Links.
+To read these studies and more, take a look at our Related Links or visit us on Facebook.
 You can also learn more about How Acupuncture Works.
 To read about the education required for acupuncturists to be licensed, see Are Acupuncturists Legitimate Professionals?
 If you're curious about the differences between Western and Eastern medicine, an excellent article on the topic can be found here: About Eastern Medicine.